Sexual Abuse Care across Canterbury and the west coast

 Welcome to the

-If you have been sexually abused, we are here to help YOU.
+If you have been sexually assaulted, we are here to help YOU.

 The Cambridge Clinic is a specialist medical service.
 We can support you, or someone you know (13 years and over) who has been sexually assaulted or abused, either recently or in the past.

 YOU are in control every step of the way.
 As well as medical services such as emergency contraception and STI screening and prevention, we can also provide you with practical and emotional support.